 - D.2.
 Identification and recruitment: Enter a description of the identification, recruitment and record keeping activities.
 These are required functions and a sufficient amount must be budgeted to find and identify all eligible migratory children in the district.
 If other funds are used for this purpose, explain how these services are funded.
 Include the number, name(s) and title(s) of any staff serving in this capacity. - D.3.
-Regular school year activities: Describe the activities funded from Title I-C to provide support to migratory children and youth, including preschool migratory children and migratory children who have dropped out of school, during the regular school year, either during the regular school day, or during extended times like before/after school and weekends.
-For any staff positions funded through Title I-C funds during the regular school year, provide the number of people, name(s), title of position, and school or district location.
+Parent and family engagement: Describe the parent and family engagement activities being funded by Title I, Part C. This could include, but is not limited to: parent conferences; family resource centers; reporting to parents on children's progress; hiring, training, and use of parent and family engagement liaison workers; training personnel on parent and family engagement; providing timely information on the MEP and responses to parent and family recommendations; and soliciting parents' suggestions in the planning, development, and operation of the local Migrant Education Program. - D.4.
+Regular school year activities: Describe the activities funded from Title I-C to provide support to migratory children and youth, including preschool migratory children and migratory children who have dropped out of school, during the regular school year, either during the regular school day, or

-- D.4.
+- during extended times like before/after school and weekends.
+For any staff positions funded through Title I-C funds during the regular school year, provide the number of people, name(s), title of position, and school or district location. - D.5.
 Preschool: Describe any activities funded from Title I-C to provide support to migratory preschool children.
 This is including, but not limited to, operating a migrant preschool.
-For any staff funded through Title I-C funds for preschool, provide the number of people, name(s), title of position, and school or district location. - D.5.
+For any staff funded through Title I-C funds for preschool, provide the number of people, name(s), title of position, and school or district location. - D.6.
 Summer: Describe any program activities funded from Title I-C to provide support to migratory children and youth, including preschool migratory children and migratory children who have dropped out of school, during the summer.
 Summer programs may operate any time after the last day of the regular school year through the beginning of the next school year regardless of whether or not they cross the fiscal year.
 Include the dates planned for any summer activities or services along with the number of people, name(s), title of position, and school or district location. - Any items budgeted in the Migrant Summer purpose code and approved prior to May 31st may be carried over into the next fiscal year.
-(Refer to the "Migrant Summer Program Grant Procedures" in the Title I-C section of the GMS Document Library for procedures on budgeting and carrying forward funds in the Migrant Summer purpose code.) - D.6.
+(Refer to the "Migrant Summer Program Grant Procedures" in the Title I-C section of the GMS Document Library for procedures on budgeting and carrying forward funds in the Migrant Summer purpose code.) - D.7.
 Other activities: Describe all other program activities funded with Title I-C funds.
 This includes the activities related to the strategies checked above, and will include district level activities such as professional development as well as school level activities.
-For any staff positions funded, provide the number of people, name(s), title of position, and school or district location. - D.7.
-Evaluation: Describe the district's process for annually reviewing and evaluating the effectiveness of the use of Title I-C funds in ensuring that migratory children and youth have support to effectively participate in school and in increasing the achievement and graduation rates of migratory children.
-Include all activities described in D.3-D.6 above in the review and evaluation.
-Describe how the district will revise the activities to be provided as necessary based on the results of the evaluation.
-A specific evaluation process is required.
-Some questions that the district's evaluation might address are as follows.
-What data will be collected and analyzed?
-Who is part of the process?
-When does it occur?
-How does the district know that the migrant program is effective?
-An evaluation policy that measures both the implementation of the project and children and youth performance against the measurable program outcomes (MPOs) and the state's measurable program outcomes is required.
-See the Evaluation Plan section on page 27 of the state Service Delivery Plan (https://education.alaska.gov/ESEA/TitleI-C/docs/migrant_service_delivery_plan.pdf) for the types of data that will be used or collected by the state for the statewide evaluation of the migrant program.
+For any staff positions funded, provide the number of people, name(s), title of position, and school or district location.